Graphic Standards - Managing the Middlesex Brand

 The full logo, with mark and wordmark, is the preferred version.
 The mark alone is acceptable only when space issues occur - providing it is accompanied by the full college name somewhere on the document.
 Logos must not be stretched, distorted or printed in pixilated form.

-To request a high resolution version of the college logo for external use, please submit a Publications Request Form to the Office of Marketing and Publications and include the type of file format (JPEG, EPS, TIFF) you will need.
+To request a high resolution version of the college logo for external use, please submit a Publications Request Form to the Office of Marketing Communications and include the type of file format (JPEG, EPS, TIFF) you will need.

 When referring to the college specifically in written materials, spell out the college name on first usage: Middlesex Community College.
 Thereafter, you may refer to the college as MCC, just Middlesex or the college.
 We are Middlesex Community College or MCC (without periods).